apache/www-site/content/dev/pmc.md

   - Formally invite the new PMC member (with copy to the private@ list).
 If they accept, then:
   - Update the **[roster](https://whimsy.apache.org/roster/committee/)**
 with the new PMC member.
-  - This gives access to the PMC-only parts of SVN for the project.
+  - This gives the new PMC member access to the PMC-only parts of SVN for the project.

 The new PMC member should now subscribe to your PMC's private@ mailing list in the normal way.